From the Trenches

 “FileMaker is Apple’s Best-Kept Secret” – every employee ever at FileMaker, Inc.

 When I first signed up to participate in 42 Silicon Valley’s FileMaker Internship program, the above quote was the first thing I ever heard about FileMaker software.
-All hyperbole aside, I think I must have heard this at least ten times during my training at FileMaker headquarters.
+Hyperbole aside, I must have heard this at least ten times during my training at FileMaker headquarters.
 The question is: what does that even mean?

-Before I delve into the existential quandary that is FileMaker, a little bit about myself for context: I have a master’s degree in Viola Performance from the University of Denver and the only coding experience I had prior attending 42 was trying to create websites from the original HTML in high school.
+Before I delve into FileMaker, a little bit about myself for context: I have a master’s degree in Viola Performance from the University of Denver.
+Prior to 42, the only coding experience I had was trying to create websites from the original HTML in high school.

-The FileMaker / 42 SV Intern partnership between the school and FileMaker, Inc. provides interns ready-trained in FileMaker for Platinum Level FBAs (FileMaker Business Alliance members).
-We had a month to learn the FileMaker platform at 42 at a self-directed pace and then we spent three days training at FileMaker, Inc. Headquarters with Cris Ippolite from iSolutions.
-After our training with Cris, we created a group project based on one of the Developer Conference challenges from a few years back and interviewed with a few FBA partner companies for internships.
-I consider myself extremely lucky to have landed an internship with Codence and am so grateful for the chance to work with such a great group of people.
+The FileMaker / 42 SV Intern partnership between the school and FileMaker, Inc. provides interns to Platinum Level FBAs.
+In case you’re unaware, FBA is short for FileMaker Business Alliance partners.
+After being accepted into the program, we had a month to learn the FileMaker platform.
+We then spent three days training at FileMaker, Inc. Headquarters with Cris Ippolite from iSolutions.
+After our training with Cris, we created a group project based on one of the Developer Conference challenges.
+We presented our solution and then interviewed with a few FBA partner companies for internships.
+I consider myself extremely lucky to have landed an internship with Codence.
+I’m so grateful for the chance to work with such a great group of people.

 If you’re reading this and considering an internship with Codence, you should do it – they’re great!
-One of the things I like best about my colleagues is that everyone is excited about FileMaker development and it’s contagious!
-I’ve also been extremely impressed with how willing the developers are to take the time to pair program or answer any questions that you have.
+One of the things I like best is that everyone is excited about FileMaker development – it’s contagious!
+I’m also impressed with how willing the developers are to take the time to answer any questions you have.

 Interested in what FileMaker Inc. has to say about the FileMaker / 42 SV partnership?
 Check out FileMaker’s announcement here: FileMaker, Inc., a subsidiary of Apple Inc., and 42 Silicon Valley today announced a partnership to develop the next generation of custom app developers.